biologist79/ESPuino/README.md

 * switching off: red; circle that grows until long-press-time is reached
 * buttons locked: track-progress-LEDs coloured red
 * paused: track-progress-LEDs coloured orange
+* rewind: if single-track-loop activated a LED-rewind is performed when restarting the given track

 ### Buttons
 Some buttons have different actions if pressed long or short.
 Minimum duration for long press in ms is defined by intervalToLongPress.